How to stay motivated when everything is going wrong?

 8) It’s okay to feel demotivated

 It might shock you a little, but it’s absolutely okay to feel demotivated at times and questioning.
-As I mentioned earlier, if you are asking questions to yourself, you are going ahead even if it doesn’t giving you results instantly.
+As I mentioned earlier, if you are asking questions to yourself, you are going ahead even if it doesn’t give you results instantly.

 You can allow yourself to feel bad, and it’s normal to feel that way.
 If something is not normal, that is hiding the feeling and not accepting that you are feeling bad and unmotivated to do anything at all.